Hollywood lends support to jailed Iranian filmmakers

 Other joining in the statement were the Directors Guild of America, Screen Actors Guild, Producers Guild of America, Writers Guilds of America, West and East, American Cinema Editors and American Society of Cinematographers.

-"We hope the Iranian government will release these filmmakers and recognize that their creative works can only strengthen and enrich Iranian society," the Directors Guild said.
+"We hope the Iranian government will release these filmmakers and recognise that their creative works can only strengthen and enrich Iranian society," the Directors Guild said.

 The full statement can be found at the motion picture academy's website here